 - Supporting the development and expansion of workforce training and vocational education programs;

 - Supporting local and regional efforts that raise the levels of educational achievement and attainment for all students;

 - Supporting programs that increase college-going rates;

 - Supporting the development of access to early childhood education programs; and

 - Supporting dropout prevention programs.

 In 1998, ARC began developing what is now the Appalachian Higher Education (AHE) Network, a group of state-based centers whose mission is to work with high schools to increase the college-going rate in Appalachia.
-The AHE Network currently consists of nine centers located in nine Appalachian states: Alabama, Georgia, Kentucky, Mississippi, North Carolina, Ohio, Tennessee, Virginia, and West Virginia.
+The AHE Network currently consists of centers located in 10 Appalachian states: Alabama, Georgia, Kentucky, Mississippi, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.